 “Conversely, I've been able to come to VPO and request a customization for a client.
 VPO can roll it out in no time, without affecting anything else that we’ve been doing.
 How do you put a price on keeping a client happy?"

 What are Buckley’s thoughts on this VPO pricing model, versus a Procore model which is based on the value of the projects and/or construction volume underway?

-“Now I don't have to pass the cost onto my client, because VPO is part of me part of my cost of doing business.”
+“Now I don't have to pass the cost on to my client, because VPO is part of my cost of doing business.”
 Because the price is based on the number of users, he knows exactly what his spend is.